Arkadiy-Garber/BagOfTricks/README.md

 # BagOfTricks
-A collection of python and bash scripts for various bioinformatics-related tasks that I've found useful over the years, and maybe others will do.
+A collection of python and bash scripts for various bioinformatics-related tasks that I've found useful over the years.

 # Some examples: